2014 Call for Papers

 Spanish I: Peninsular Literature Before 1700

-Abstracts are invited for papers on any topic related to Spanish literature and culture before 1700.
+This session welcomes papers on any topic related to Spanish or Latin American culture prior to 1700.

 Spanish II: Peninsular Literature After 1700

 We welcome papers that explore all aspects of Peninsular Literature after 1700.

 Please submit 250-word abstracts, along with your name, institution, email information and paper title to Chikako Maruta, Keio University (email@example.com) by May 30th, 2014.

 Spanish III: Latin American Literature

 We invite submissions that explore all aspects of Latin American literature and cultures from their inception to present times.
 Please send a 250-word abstract including your name, institutional affiliation, e-mail address and paper title to Dinorah Cortés-Vélez (firstname.lastname@example.org) by June 7th, 2014.